2018 Virginia's 10th congressional district election: Issues

 On transportation, Biggins cited a permanent funding mechanism for Metro, Virginia Railway Express to places like Winchester and Berryville, and light rail and buses as ways to help deal with infrastructure problems.
 Pelletier blamed the Republican tax reform law for leaving no money to fix 10th district transportation problems and Helmer blamed special interests for impeding transportation solutions.

-Friedman criticized the Tax Reform Act for benefiting corporations and the wealthy above working families, singles, and those in most need, and Helmer has called for a complete rewrite of the legislation.
+Friedman criticized the Tax Reform Act for benefiting corporations and the wealthy above working families, singles, and those in most need, and Helmer called for a complete rewrite of the legislation.
 Biggins proposed countering the Tax Reform Act by tightening up some military spending, saying, "We have many redundancies there that could be streamlined a bit."
 As a result of Comstock's support of the tax bill, the National Association of Manufacturers put on an event with Comstock in April in a rural part of her district featuring George Allen praising Comstock's efforts in Congress.

 Hill claimed that Trump's tax plan supports working families, and that companies are repatriating to the United States and reinvesting in their businesses, creating more employment opportunities.
 He also points to deregulation under Trump as creating wealth, boosting the stock market.
 Pelletier criticized Trump's elimination of revenue that could have gone to working on eroding infrastructure.
 Both Biggins and Stover want to raise the minimum wage to $15/hour.

 Stover called Republicans' immigration bans and reforms and the proposed Border Wall "heartless and bad economic decisions" and described the wall as "a symbol of hate."
 Helmer said Comstock's comments likening the tracking of immigrants entering the country to tracking FedEx packages were reasons to run against her, and said, "All my time in Iraq and Afghanistan, I never thought we were fighting to deport children."
 Friedman also criticized Comstock's FedEx package comparison, saying it did not respect human dignity.
-Hill has argued that Comstock has not been vocal enough in her support of Trump's immigration policies.
+Hill argued that Comstock had not been vocal enough in her support of Trump's immigration policies.
 Hill supports building a border wall and ending the concept of anchor babies.

 Hill supported leaving intrastate cannabis policy to individual states to decide, while all six Democratic candidates favor decriminalizing cannabis, and Helmer advocated legalizing it entirely.
 Hill said that keeping families together would reduce crime rates, while Friedman said, "I have to say, as a single mom, I think there are more important things we can do related to criminal justice reform."
 She called for implicit bias training for law enforcement and community policing, and echoed other candidates’ calls for bail and sentencing overhauls.